mumanchu/TMC22xxDriver/README.md

 <a name="recommended-boards"></a>
-## Recommended 3D Printer or MCU Boards
+## Recommended 3D Printer and MCU Boards

 The library code runs on all architectures, SAMD, AVR, STM32, ESP32 and ESP8266, but 32-bit MCUs are recommended.